dylan-lang/dylan-tool/README.md

     directory.
 It will only write to the registry and download/install packages that haven't already been downloaded or installed.

-1. Build and run your code (still in the ws.http directory):
+1. Build and run your code (still in the ws.strings directory):

-        $ dylan-compiler -build http-server-demo
+        $ dylan-compiler -build strings-test-suite-app
-        $ _build/bin/http-server-demo
+        $ _build/bin/strings-test-suite-app

 If you want to create a new package, rather than doing development on one that already exists, you must manually add it to the